underscoreio/essential-scala/src/pages/object-functional/monad-error-handling.md

 ## Try Either or Validation

 Instead of using `Option` to propagate errors we need a type that can carry information in the error case.
-There is a type called `Either` in the standard library, but it not specialised to error handling and there a little bit involved to use here.
-It's also instructive to create our own.
+There is a such type called `Either` in the standard library, but it not specialised to error handling and so is a little bit involved to use.
+It's also instructive to roll our own.
 Our type, called `Validation`, is loosely based on the type of the same name in the Scalaz library.
 Here's the basic definition:

 ```scala
 sealed trait Validation[E,A]